 - 5 Failing to attend a medical emergency simply because it is inconvenient for you is unacceptable and may result in disciplinary action.
 It is good practice to document your reasons for not attending a medical emergency, in case your decision is queried at a later date. - 6 If you attend or assist in a medical emergency, you have a duty of care to the patient.
+Exercise your clinical judgement regarding what help the patient needs and how you can best respond.
 If your initial assessment occurs over the phone, obtain relevant information from the caller to make an accurate assessment of the situation.
 If you are unable to attend to the medical emergency in person, you should still make reasonable effort to help the caller to find alternative, timely and appropriate care from another health professional.